Changing the order of a dynamical phase transition through fluctuations in a quantum p-spin model: Non-equilibrium spin-wave dynamics

-The exchange of energy between the magnetization and the spin-waves opens the route for the appereance of new dynamical phases.
-In particular, for the dynamical protocol we described and generic values of $g$ and $J$, $\epsilon(t)$ grows from zero saturating to a typical small value (see Fig.\,\ref{fig:spin_wave_density_fig}), while the magnetization is correspondingly damped from its initial mean-field orbit to another one where the unperturbed energy $\mathcal{H}_{cl}(\vec{S}(t),g)$ is slightly different, possibly even localizing in a single well.
-We define the new dynamical phases in terms of the topology of the trajectories asymptotically reached after the damping.
-Once again, we stress that such new dynamical phases are \emph{prethermal} and are expected to be disappear at long-times as soon as the non-linear interaction among the spin-waves degree of freedom is taken into account, leading to thermal relaxation of the system.\\
+To understand the effect of fluctuations on the mean-field dynamical transition, we study the post-quench dynamics of the system at $J>0$, by simultaneously integrating equations \eqref{eq:dynamics_angles_NEQSWT} and \eqref{spinwavesequations}, for several values of the couplings $g$ and $J$.
+Before the quench, we prepare again the system in the fully polarized state from Eq.~\eqref{eq:initial_state}, which is equivalent to the initial conditions $\phi(0)=0$ and $\theta(0)=\pi/2$.
+In this initial state, there are no spin-wave excitations.
+For each choice of $g$ and $J$ and within our maximum simulation time, we verify the spin wave density $\epsilon(t)$ from Eq.~\eqref{eq:spinwave_density} always settles around a small value, so that the dynamics is consistently in a prethermal regime.
+In particular, as shown in Fig.~\ref{fig:spin_wave_density_fig}, $\epsilon(t)$ typically grows from zero and saturates to a small value.
+Consequently, the magnetization is asymptotically damped to a trajectory whose energy, $\mathcal{H}_{cl}(\vec{\mathcal{S}}(t),g)$, is slightly lower than the one at $t=0$.
+We define the new dynamical phases in terms of the topology of these trajectories, asymptotically reached after the damping.
+It is crucial to note once again that these new phases are \emph{prethermal}: they are expected to be disappear at longer times, as soon as the non-linear interaction among the spin-wave degrees of freedom is taken into account, leading to thermal relaxation of the system.
+Below we will reconstruct the dynamical phase diagrams by looking at $\overline{\mathcal{S}^x}$ as a function of $g$ and $J$ and at individual trajectories.
+Similar to Sec.~\ref{SEC_mean-field_dynamics}, our focus will be on the cases of $p=3$ and $p=4$, which are paradigmatic for $p>2$ odd and $p>2$ even, respectively.\\